Curriculum Policy

  have high expectations of behaviour, and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly

- manage classes effectively, using approaches which are appropriate to pupils’ needs in order to involve and motivate them
+ manage classes effectively, using approaches which are appropriate to learners’ needs in order to involve and motivate them

- maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary
+ maintain good relationships with learners, exercise appropriate authority, and act decisively when necessary

 Fulfilling wider professional, teacher responsibilities is measurable against the DfE’s ‘Teacher’s Standards’ to ensure teachers: